-We started to create a chart that listed the nuance details of each platform, from storage and sharing limits, FTPing ability, the need to sign up to use, and password-protecting to flexible expiration dates for rights to files–but then we found that Wikipedia had already done this (and then some).
-So we instead picked our favorite dozen, and then ranked them in terms of their flexibility and integration that education technology demands.
+We started to create a chart that listed the nuanced details of each platform, from storage and sharing limits, FTPing ability, the need to sign up to use, and password-protecting to flexible expiration dates for rights to files–but then we found that Wikipedia had already done this (and then some).
+So we instead picked our favorite dozen and then ranked them in terms of their flexibility and integration that education technology demands.

 Though most of the tools below can share most files (mp3s, .movs, .mp4s, exe, .zip, .doc and .docx files, .pdfs, etc.), we focused more on documents, images, folders and software integration than incredibly detailed features that may make it overkill for your classrooms.

 15 Of The Best Ways To Share Large Files